-Course Code Course Name L-T-P Credits EC131 Major Project (0-0-8) 4 entrepreneur.
+Course Code Course Name L-T-P Credits EC131 Major Project (4-0-0) 4

-CLO1: To apply multidisciplinary approach in solving engineering problems.

-CLO2: Undertake problem identification, formulation and solution as an process as an employee

-CLO3: Design prototype models for the problems solved through engineering design

-CLO4: Understanding of design process.

-CLO5: Application in solving the societal issues
+- CLO1: To apply multidisciplinary approach in solving engineering problems. - CLO2: Undertake problem identification, formulation and solution as an entrepreneur. - CLO3: Design prototype models for the problems solved through engineering design process as an employee - CLO4: Understanding of design process. - CLO5: Application in solving the societal issues

 Final Year Projects represent the culmination of study towards the Bachelor of Engineering degree.
 Projects offer the opportunity to apply and extend material learned throughout the program.
 Assessment is by means of a seminar presentation, submission of a thesis, and a public demonstration of work undertaken.
 Projects are undertaken individually or in small groups that introduces the dimension of workload management into the program to enable completion of a large, relatively unstructured "assignment" over the course of the semester.
 The projects undertaken span a diverse range of topics, including theoretical, simulation and experimental studies, and vary from year to year.
 The emphasis is necessarily on facilitating student learning in technical, project management and presentation spheres.
 Electronics and Communication Engineering involves understanding, designing, controlling, and maintaining electronics equipment.
-Some of the project areas of the electronics field are embedded systems and IoT, Robotics and Automation, Artificial Intelligence, Data Science and VLSI Design. projects are aimed to build the trending technologies in the field of electronics, communication engineering and incorporate the technological skills that an Electronics Engineering student should possess to improve job prospects.
+Some of the project areas of the electronics field are embedded systems and IoT, Robotics and Automation, Artificial Intelligence, Data Science and VLSI Design.
+The latest projects are aimed to build the trending technologies in the field of electronics, communication engineering and incorporate the technological skills that an Electronics Engineering student should possess to improve job prospects.

-Year-04 Semester-07(Scheme I)
+Year 4, Semester 7(Scheme I)